bklong/RClub/Chapter5_ControlFlow.md

 Index?
 I can tell that the original number (vector 1-3) is multiplied by 2, which is renamed as i.
 So, 1x2 = 2, 2x2 = 4, and 3x2 = 6, which are
 our three outputs.

+**John explanation from club meeting: The index is updated after each iteration.
+1x2 = 2, and then that output is added to the end of the vector, which increases the vector length from 3 to 4.
+This continues for each iteration.
+2x2 = 4, which is added to the vector to make it 5 in length.
+The for loop, however, does not iterate through those added values.
+It only iterates through the original values of the vector (1-3).**

 ## Quiz